Matthew Libatique

-Matthew Libatique (born July 19, 1968) is an American cinematographer.
-He is best known for his work with director Darren Aronofsky on the films Pi (1998), Requiem for a Dream (2000), The Fountain (2006), Black Swan (2010), Noah (2014), and Mother!
-(2017).
-For his work on Black Swan and Bradley Cooper's directorial debut film, A Star Is Born (2018), Libatique was nominated for the Academy Award for Best Cinematography.
+Matthew José Libatique ASC, LPS (born July 19, 1968) is an American cinematographer.
+He is best known for his collaborations with directors Darren Aronofsky, Spike Lee, and Bradley Cooper.
+He has received three Academy Award nominations for Best Cinematography - for Black Swan (2010), A Star Is Born (2018), and Maestro (2023).
+He is also a two-time Independent Spirit Award winner, and two-time BAFTA Award nominee.

 Early life and education

 Matthew Libatique was born in Elmhurst, Queens, New York City, to Filipino immigrant parents Georgina (née José) and Justiniáno Libatique.
-His father was from Dagupan and his mother is from Lucena.
+His father was from Dagupan, and his mother was from Lucena.

-Libatique studied sociology and communications at California State University, Fullerton before earning an MFA in cinematography at AFI Conservatory.
+Libatique studied sociology and communications at California State University, Fullerton, before earning an MFA in cinematography at AFI Conservatory.